 When you’re ready to start the process, press and lock the total release valve lever, and then quickly exit the space.
 Close the doors behind you.
 Leave the fogger inside the RV for at least one hour.
 To eliminate powerful odors, keep the RV closed for longer than one hour so that the product has time to fully penetrate.

 When you hit the road in your RV, there’s no reason to let unpleasant stowaways like bad smells and nasty germs tag along.
-Ensure that your RV’s interior is a fresh, healthy environment with SafeSpace Disinfectant and Deodorizing Fogger.
+Ensure that your RV’s interior is a fresh, healthy environment with SafeSpace Germ Fogger.
 To learn more and explore our full line of disinfecting products, visit SafeSpace’s online store today.